aajanki/fi-sentence-embeddings-eval/README.md

 The optimal hyperparameters are written to results/hyperparameters.json.

-To start using the tuned parameters copy the file to the models
+To take the tuned parameters into use, copy the file to the models subdirectory:
-subdirectory:

 ```
 cp results/hyperparameters.json models/hyperparameters.json
 ```